CSCDP/referral-partner-analysis/README.md

 **Who is referring the highest volumes to the Front Door, and what are the outcomes of these contacts?**

 This is a crucial question for Front Door Heads of Service and Data teams supporting them.
 This code provides you with a simple yet robust analysis to answer the following questions:
-- Across all partners, who is referring most to the Front Door?
+- Across all partners, who is referring the most to the Front Door?
 - Across all partners, who is referring cases that result in a referral or an assessment?
-On the contrary, how is referring cases that do not require statutory support?
+On the contrary, who is referring cases that do not require statutory support?
-- Are there partners referring more or less than what we would expect given their referral history?
+- Are there partners referring more or less than what we would expect?
 - Overall, how are the Contact, Referral and Assessment trends evolving over time and are they above/below their standard deviation bounds?

 You can get a glimpse of some suggested analysis below.